johnny353535/yoi/docs/_pages/components/badge.md

 # Badge

-<p class="intro">Use this component to display small bits of data, eg. inside a button.
-It’s perfect to create one-word labels or counters.</p>
+<p class="intro">Use this component to display small bits of data, eg. one-word labels, counters, etc.</p>

 ## Modifiers